Types of water line

 Frequently Asked Questions

-What are the pros and cons of different water line materials?
+What are the pros and cons of each water line type?

-Copper pipes are durable but more expensive, PEX is flexible and affordable, while CPVC and PVC are cost-effective but may not last as long as copper.
+Copper pipes are durable but more expensive, PEX is flexible and freeze-resistant, and CPVC is corrosion-resistant and cost-effective.

 Connect with certified professionals in your area